dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 help you with your system specifications.
 Just contact us: <support@dcache.org>.

 #### Software:

 - OpenJDK 11 (java 11 , and java 17 for dCache staring from version 10.1)

  > yum install java-11-openjdk
  >
  > dnf install java-11-openjdk-devel

 - ZooKeeper version 3.7 (in case of a standalone ZooKeeper installation)

 ### Installing PostgreSQL

-In general, the database may be deployed on the same node as dCache or on some dedicated machine with db-specific hardware.
-The decision involves trade-offs beyond the scope of this chapter; however, to keep this chapter simple, we are assuming the database will run on the same machine as the dCache services that use it.

 Please remember that, wherever you choose to deploy the database, it must be tuned for optimal performance for the available hardware.
 Without doing this, you will see poor performance as PostgreSQL typically experiences very poor performance with its default configuration.
+In general, the database may be deployed on the same node as dCache or on some dedicated machine with db-specific hardware.

 To keep this simple, we are assuming that the database will run on the same machine as the dCache services that use it.